Charge sensitivity of a cavity-embedded Cooper pair transistor limited by single-photon shot noise: Bare cavity-transmission line dynamics

 \subsection{Output power}

-Experiments on the device performance require measurements on the steady state response of the cavity, subject to a pump with frequency $\omega_p$ near the fundamental cavity resonance $\omega_0$.
+Experiments on the device performance require measurements on the steady state response of the cavity, subject to a pump with frequency $\omega_p$ typically applied in the vicinity of the fundamental cavity resonance $\omega_0$ given by Eq. (\ref{bare_cavity_w0_field}) for $n=0$.
 In practice, this involves a classical input pump signal at room temperature, which is further attenuated at different stages to reach the sample placed at the cryogenic temperature ($\lesssim 30$ mK), for which the scale of thermal fluctuations $k_BT \ll \hbar \omega_0$.
 In the absence of driving, we consider the continuum of modes in the semi-infinite transmission line to be in a thermal state given by

-where $|\{n(\omega)\} \rangle_p$ is the transmission line Fock state, $Z = {\text{Tr}} \left( e^{-\beta H_p} \right)$ is the partition function, $\beta \equiv 1/ k_B T$, and the transmission line Hamiltonian takes the form
+where $|\{n(\omega)\} \rangle_p$ is the transmission line Fock state, $Z = {\text{Tr}} \left( e^{-\beta H_p} \right)$ is the partition function, $\beta \equiv 1/(k_B T)$, and the transmission line Hamiltonian takes the form

 where we neglect the zero point energy term since it does not contribute to the measured quantities.